Clankcoll/clankcoll/README.md

 ### Hi there 👋

-As i progress with my goal to become an great DevOps engineer in the mosts fileds i will keep this Read me up to date.
+As I progress with my goal to become an great DevOps engineer in the mosts fileds I will keep this Read me up to date.

+Jack of all trades, master of none!

+“The expert in anything was once a beginner.” – Helen Hayes

 But for now take this

 [![roadmap.sh](https://api.roadmap.sh/v1-badge/tall/6578d1865145316d25f53bbe?variant=dark)](https://roadmap.sh)